top of page

 2. They have a contract.

-If a live painter doesn't have a contract they are not a proffessional and you risk a headache later when they don't even bother showing up to your wedding.
+If a live painter doesn't have a contract they are not a professional and you risk a headache later when they don't even bother showing up to your wedding.

 3. They have at least some reviews.